Dr. Hu's Unnamed Lab

 Undergraduate Students

-Currently, there is insufficient funding to hire an additional research assistant.
+Currently, there is insufficient funding to hire a research assistant.
 However, if interested, an Algoma University student in an undergraduate honour computer science program may choose to write a honours thesis with Dr. Hu as a reader for credits.
 Only fourth-year students are eligible.
 If the quality of the thesis justifies publication, Dr. Hu will assist in converting the report into a scientific paper.
 Alternatively, if you are more interested in programming than research, you may request to work on a project for credits.
 Please inquire with him directly for more information.

 Graduate Students